 Each student will review and acknowledge any contraindication or safety risk that could endanger the student and would prevent the student from participating in MRI clinical setting.
-If a contraindicated risk is identified, student will not be assigned to MRI clinical setting during the completion of the 12 month program.
+If a contraindicated risk is identified, student will not be assigned to MRI clinical setting during the completion of the 12-month program.
 Students are mandated to notify program officials of any change in status regarding contraindications or risks.

-"Declared" pregnant students will be restricted from participating in educational activities within the 10 Gauss line.
-Declaration of pregnancy is voluntary and can be escinded at any time.
-The declared pregnant student may attend the MRI clinical setting but will not provide direct patient interaction within the 10 Gauss line.
-The declared pregnant student will be allowed to participate in objectives and activities outside of the room and at the operating console in the MRI clinical setting.
+"Declared" pregnant students will be restricted from participating in education activities within the 10 Gauss line.
+Declaration of pregnancy is voluntary and correscinded at any time.
+The declared pregnant student may attend the MRI clin setting but will not provide direct patient interaction within the 10 Gauss line.
+The declared pregnant student will be allowed to participate in objectives and actioutside of the room and at the operating console in the MRI clinical setting. an be iical e